 Unit 1 - Religious Understanding, Three in One.

-Learn that God is love: Father, Son and Holy Spirit, that being made in His image means
+Learn that God is love: Father, Son and Holy Spirit, that being made in His image means being called to be loved and to love others.

 Who is my neighbour?

 Know what a community is, and that God calls us to live in community with one another; A scripture illustrating the importance of living in community as a consequence of this; Jesus' teaching on who is my neighbour.